gtipler/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/custom-services.md

 ### JSON-based custom service

 This feature enables X++ classes to be consumed as JSON services.
 In other words, the return data set is in JSON format.
-JSON, which stands for JavaScript Object Notation, is a compact, lightweight format that is commonly used communicate data between the client and the server.
+JSON, which stands for JavaScript Object Notation, is a compact, lightweight format that is commonly used to communicate data between the client and the server.

 The JSON Endpoint is at `https://host_uri/api/services/service_group_name/service_group_service_name/operation_name`.